steemit/condenser/app/help/en/faq.md

 There are a number of ways to do this.
 The most common way to verify your identity is by posting a link to your Steemit profile on a website or social media account which you are already known for having such as Twitter, Facebook, LinkedIn, a blog, or photography site.

 Many users also like to post a photo or a video which shows them holding up a sheet of paper with the current date and their Steem account name handwritten on it.
 This is a great way to add a personal touch to verifying.

 <a href="/faq.html#Table_of_Contents_Community">^</a>
-<a class="anchor" name="What_are_whales__dolphins_and_minnows"></a>
-## What are whales, dolphins and minnows?

-These are terms that people use to describe Steemit users with different amounts of STEEM Power.
-There are no formal definitions.
-As the names suggest, minnows have the smallest amount of SP, followed by dolphins in the middle, with whales having the most.
-Where the boundaries are for each label is subjective.
-There is a lot of talk about whales because they have the largest voting power and the most influence on the platform.

-<a href="/faq.html#Table_of_Contents_Community">^</a>
 # Site Navigation